Every business knows it’s important to understand what customers are saying about their brand and their products, every minute of every day.

 Topic analysis allows you to train models to the specific language of your business, your needs, and your criteria, so your analysis is always consistent, unlike human analysis.

-SaaS tools, like MonkeyLearn make topic analysis of tweets easy, with no code.
+No-code tools, like MonkeyLearn, make it easy to analyze the topics of your tweets.
 Follow along to make your own painless topic classifier in just a few minutes:

 Choose ‘Topic Classification’: